When does flirting become sexual harassment?

 Is sexual harassment illegal?

 Not specifically.
-It is not a criminal offence in its own right, says Sarah the solicitor.
+It is not a criminal offence in its own right, says Sarah King.

 However, the types of behaviour that amount to sexual harassment can be criminalised under different pieces of legislation.
 For example: